MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ## Team completions

 Previous versions of IntelliCode provided a way to train a model and store the training data locally, or in the cloud.
 Using such a model, sorted method completions could be provided to users for team-specific API frameworks, libraries, and other user projects.
 This functionality has been replaced with a cloud-based deep learning model that is freely available for C# and Python users.
 See [Upgrading from IntelliCode custom team completions models to deep learning](https://devblogs.microsoft.com/visualstudio/upgrading-from-intellicode-custom-team-completions-models-to-deep-learning/).
+IntelliCode is free for all Visual Studio or VS Code users.

 C++ users can access [GitHub CoPilot](https://github.com/features/copilot) for AI-assisted code development.
 GitHub CoPilot doesn't train custom models, but is is capable of generating ranked lists of members based on your own code.
-While IntelliCode is free for all Visual Studio or VS Code users, GitHub CoPilot requires a subscription, but you can evaluate it with a free trial.
+GitHub CoPilot requires a subscription, but you can evaluate it with a free trial.

 ## Troubleshoot Intellicode errors in Visual Studio